The Hard Hat Tour

 Join the tour

-Don your hard hat and join our experienced guides for this very special tour before the project to rehabilitate the building begins this winter.
-Tours are roughly 50 minutes long and run on term time weekdays, at 10.30 am and 2 pm, excluding bank holidays.
+Don your hard hat and join our experienced guides for this very special tour before the project to rehabilitate the building begins this coming winter.
+Tours are roughly 50 minutes long and run on term time weekdays, at 10.30 am and 2 pm.
 Places are limited, and the tours operate on a first come first served basis.
 You can check tour times here but please sign up at visitor reception on the day of your visit.